-At least half the customers are from far out of town — Stockton, Manteca, Monterey — and Tyx’s mom, Mary Pulskamp, said that’s important, because Rosebud’s doesn’t always feel the love from all of their neighbors.
+At least half the customers are from far out of town — Stockton, Manteca, Monterey — and Tyx’s mom, Mary Pulskamp, says that’s important, because Rosebud’s doesn’t always feel the love from all of their neighbors.

 “We're very grateful for city people coming out here.
-I mean the big ranchers and the old families probably have blackballed us in some ways” she said.
+I mean the big ranchers and the old families probably have blackballed us in some ways” she says.
 “We're outspoken liberals in this cafe, and the community that we live in has not been so forward in those ideas."